Champaign police investigating city's second homicide of 2022

 Police were called to the 1400 block of Peppermill Lane, just south of Boulder Ridge Drive, about 12:30 a.m. and found the 49-year-old man with life-threatening wounds unresponsive outside of the home.

-A preliminary investigation suggests that the deceased man knew the person who attacked him with a blunt instrument outside the home.
-The attacker stabbed the man repeatedly with a knife then fled.
+A preliminary investigation suggests that the dead man knew the person who attacked him with a blunt instrument outside the home.
+The attacker stabbed the man repeatedly with a knife, then fled.

 He was eventually found not far from the home.